 Going to Spain and Portugal two years ago was relaxing.
 The environment was peaceful.

-It’s just that, for me, it was a break from hearing about all the division, the differences of opinions that were going on among Americans at the time and the hard time I was having at work on a daily basis.
+It’s just that, for me, it was a break from hearing about all the division, the differences of opinions that were going on among Americans at the time, and the hard time I was having at work daily.

 When I went, I, along with everyone else in emergency services, was regularly dealing with the effects of the coronavirus.
-For me, in my corner of health care, these were the top four effects.
+In my corner of health care, these were the top four effects.

 In Spain and Portugal as a tourist, it was a much-needed break.